mccanne/zq/docs/language/README.md

 ORDER BY count
 ```
 i.e., this SQL expression is a subset of the Zed language.
-Naturally, the SQL and Zed forms can be mixed and matched:
+Uniquely, the SQL and Zed forms can be mixed and matched:
 ```
 SELECT count(), color
 WHERE widget AND price > 1000